emilbang/monitoring-master/README.md

 $ cp example.env .env
 $ vim .env
 ```
+If you do not wish to run github authentication, you will only need to specify DB_USER and DB_PWD.

 You will need to edit the nginx config file found in **./nginx/nginx/**.
 Ours is called monitor.smartcityfrb.dk.conf, the name is not important but it is convention to name it after your domain.